musiciansXchange

 🎚️ Pro Tier — $3.99/month

-For creators who need more room.
-More tracks, more recordings, more storage, and the full collaboration toolkit without limits.
+25 GB of storage, unlimited tracks, unlimited recordings, and the full collaboration toolkit without limits.
 Less than the price of a coffee, billed monthly.
 No bundles, no DAW lock-in, no upsells.

 🎛️ Unlimited Tier — $9.99/month